bacionejs/editor/README.md

 Create the most thumb-friendly IDE in its class

 ## Unique
-BacioneJS stands alone as the [only](//github.com/search?q=ide+%22custom+keyboard%22&type=repositories) IDE with a fully `custom keyboard` and the [only](//github.com/search?q=serverless+javascript+ide+language%3Ahtml&type=repositories) `serverless JavaScript` IDE.
+BacioneJS is the only IDE with a fully [custom keyboard](//github.com/search?q=ide+%22custom+keyboard%22&type=repositories) and the only [serverless JavaScript](//github.com/search?q=serverless+javascript+ide+language%3Ahtml&type=repositories) IDE.
 These features reduce editing frustrating, simplify installation, and enable rapid enhancements.

 ## Features